giralt/draft-ietf-alto-gradient-graph-2/draft-giraltyellamraju-alto-bsg-requirements.md

        |  f6  |    |   f9  |       |  f23  |   |  f18  | (...)
        |      |    |       |       |       |   |       |
        +------+    +-------+       +-------+   +-------+
-{: #b4fgg title="Bootleneck structure of Google's B4 network example." }
+{: #b4fgg title="Bottleneck structure of Google's B4 network example." }

 For the sake of compactness, {{b4fgg}} only includes the bottleneck links and a subset of the flow vertices that are part of the complete bottleneck